aaazlkm/Omuretu/README.md

 # Omuretu Programing Language

 This is omuretu programing language.
-This is very beatiful and delicious language.
+Omuretu programing language is very beatiful and delicious language.

 ## basic grammar